devowhippit/miss-plete/README.md

   // Each subarray contains an option and all its synonyms
   options: [["Barcelona", "BCN"], ["San Francisco", "SF"]],

+  // The class name for the dropdown.
+Ex. 'miss-plete'
+  className: 'miss-plete',

   // OPTIONAL
   // It must return an object with at least the properties `score` and
   // `displayValue`.
   // Default is a Jaro–Winkler similarity function.
   scoreFn: (inputValue, optionSynonyms) => {